(Disclosure: Some of the links below may be affiliate links)

 As you can see, this is not a simple matter.
-It is challenging to estimate how much taxes you are going to pay after retirement.
+It is challenging to estimate how much taxes you will pay after retirement.
 But this is important.
-For instance, in Switzerland, we pay both income taxes and capital taxes.
+For instance, we pay both income and capital taxes in Switzerland.
 And dividends are taxed as income here.
 However, we do not pay taxes on capital gains.

 Once you retire, you may have opportunities for geo-arbitrage within Switzerland.
-Geo-Arbitrage could be a great way to reduce how much you spend in retirement.
+Geo-Arbitrage could be a great way to reduce your retirement spending.

 Health costs are generally going up as you get older.
 As a result, health expenses will drive up how much you will spend in retirement.

-You are going to pay more for health insurance and more for doctors in general.
+You will pay more for health insurance and more for doctors in general.
 Health expenses are something fundamental to consider.
 You do not want to go cheap on your health.

 For more information, I have an entire health insurance guide for you!

 Housing expenses will likely change by the time you retire.

-If you own your house, you may continue to amortize your house, and as such, your interests will go down every year.
+If you own your house, you may continue to amortize your house, and as such, your mortgage interests will go down every year.
 If your interest rate is fixed, you are safe from interest rate increases, at least until you renew your mortgage.
 But if your interest rate is variable, it is more difficult to estimate the interests on your mortgage.
 You should also consider fixed costs for your house and maintenance.
 These are likely to increase over time.

 On the other hand, if you rent, it is more likely that the rent will go up.
-Generally, rent prices are increasing over time.
+Generally, rent prices increase over time.
 Of course, you may be lucky, and your rent may go down.
 But you should not count on that.
 Finally, you need to consider the case where you buy a house between now and retirement.
 In that case, you have to change your estimate completely.